 Macroeconomics helps us understand how millions of individuals and businesses making their own small decisions adds up to big changes for the whole country.
 This includes the numbers you see in the news every day, such as Gross Domestic Product (GDP, the value of all final goods and services produced in an economy), unemployment and economic growth.

 Both of these events have massively different causes and effects.
-The Great Recession of 2008 most economists consider to be the result of the poor regulation of mortgage lending in the USA and Europe.
+Most economists consider the Great Recession of 2008 to be the result of the poor regulation of mortgage lending in the USA and Europe.

 At its core, banks in the US and Europe were giving out mortgages for new houses to everyone and anyone, causing house prices to rise rapidly.
 The result was a “housing bubble burst” after many people could not afford to pay their mortgage.
 House prices fell massively and the value of mortgage-backed investments followed, causing banks and investors to go bust.